WebReflection/p-cool/README.md

   * `p-cool/behaviors` with the internally used `define` and `behaviors` exports, plus constants, useful to potentially create other libraries or utilities on top of the same logic

 The `https://unpkg.com/p-cool` points at the minified `/poly` variant, useful to quickly test, or develop, with this module.

+## Compatibility

+Every ES2015+ compatible browser out of the box, including Safari/WebKit based browsers in the *poly* version.